Make homes for lizards like this one

 Lizards need escape sites and they don’t really mind what they’re made of.
 Any old non-toxic building like old roofing iron can become a good home for lizards.
 Plants can grow around or over them so they can look quite tidy.

-Use rock piles to create cover for lizards
+Use rock and wood piles to create cover for lizards

 Use old concrete, bricks and stones and stack them loosely so there are plenty of cracks and holes.
 Spiders, slaters and beetles will head inside, especially when it’s cold.
 That’s good news for the lizards that feed on them.